 kiwanja.net works with a wide range of local, national and international social innovators, students, entrepreneurs and non-profit organisations, providing them with a wide range of short- and long-term advisory, support, consultancy and pro-bono services.
 We also carry out our own internal writing, speaking and software development projects.

-In addition to our own projects and longer-term contracts, additional consultancy and advisory activities for 2016 include:
+In addition to our own projects and longer-term contracts, additional consultancy and advisory activities have recently included:

 Global eHealth Foundation

 The Global eHealth Foundation (GeHF) is a UK charity dedicated to using the power of technology to bring healthcare and health education to the poorest and most disadvantaged communities in the world.
 GeHF is supported by a highly influential group of Trustees and Champions including Archbishop Desmond Tutu, Mrs. Graça Machel, Peter Gabriel and Mary Robinson. kiwanja has been appointed Chief Executive on a part-time basis to work with the Foundation to help them deliver on their objectives and mission.